danielr-hubblenetwork/sdk/docs/ble/security.rst

 BLE  Security Overview
 ######################

-The cryptographic techniques used in the Hubble BLE Network ensure the confidentiality, integrity, and authenticity of the data being advertised over BLE.
+The cryptographic techniques used in the Hubble Bluetooth® Low Energy (BLE) Network ensure the confidentiality, integrity, and authenticity of the data being advertised over BLE.
 AES-256 provides strong encryption, CMAC ensures data integrity and authenticity, and the KBKDF securely derives keys from a master key.
 The use of nonces and sequence numbers prevents replay attacks and ensures that each